Principal Laws and Regulations

 The FSC may take over a bank if any of the following occur:

 If the FSC places a bank in receivership, the duties and powers of the bank's shareholders' meeting, board of directors, directors, supervisors and audit committee shall be suspended.
-The receiver as appointed by the FSC has the power to manage the bank's business and to dispose of the bank's properties.
+The receiver appointed by the FSC has the power to manage the bank's business and dispose of the bank's properties.

 The FSC has the power to resolve failing banks in an orderly manner.
 In local practice, seven banks were placed under receivership from 2006 to 2008.
 The FSC divided their assets into non-performing assets and other assets, and sold them separately.
 The non-performing assets were sold to asset management companies while the other assets were sold to other banks, with a certain amount of compensation agreed to be paid by the FSC.
 The depositors, employees and non-deposit creditors suffered little hurt.